 The DOE has more policies than the ones listed above.
 For more information on all NYC policies, go to the top navigation and click on School Life, then look under the heading Policies for All.

 The OUT for Safe Schools® campaign is a national initiative that supports school-based staff to visibly identify as trusted adults to LGBTQ students.
 School staff receive training in building affirming environments for LGBTQ students before receiving badges for the school community.

 College and Careers

 All students in the New York City Department of Education should graduate ready for college and careers.
-Many students may use resources like NYC College Line to research colleges and plan to finance college, but for LGBTQ students there are other considerations such as finding an affirming environment and sometimes paying the tuition without parental support.
+LGBTQ students have other considerations such as finding an affirming environment and sometimes paying the tuition without parental support.
 The following resources are meant to support LGBTQ students and their families in finding and financing college.